Introduction

 Background

 It was risky for a family to request to leave the Soviet Union.
 Once they did so, they often stopped receiving their mail, the phone lines were cut off and many got fired from their jobs.
-Children were often harassed at school, and sometimes, people even got beaten or imprisoned for no reason (other than applying for exit visas, and of course, for being Jewish).
+Children were often harassed at school, and sometimes, people even got beaten or imprisoned simply for applying for exit visas or for being Jewish.

-The main areas in the Soviet Union where Jewish populations were significant were Moscow, Leningrad, Kiev, Odessa, Baku, Tashkent, Kishner and Minsk.
+The main areas in the Soviet Union where Jewish populations were significant were Moscow, Leningrad, Kyiv, Odesa, Baku, Tashkent, Kishner, and Minsk.
 Between the years 1968 and 1986, 265,822 Jews left, mostly going to the United States and Israel.
 When these Jews applied for permission to leave, the process often took months or years to be completed.
 They had to get special permission from their parents, even if the applicants were adults.
-They also had to pay large sums of money for each person leaving the country.
-They often did not have the means to pay these fees.
+They also had to pay large sums of money for each person leaving the country, though most did not have the means to pay these fees.

 Materials